 house barn, a favorite for many locals and non-locals

-Stalker Farms in Snohomish- Stalker Farms creates a haunt attraction experience that offers attendees the chance to delve into a horror entertainment that takes them far beyond the typical Halloween haunt attraction.
-The Stalker Farms haunt tour makes you feel like you are in the middle of a horror movie
+•Stalker Farms in Snohomish- 2023 season starts September 30th.
+Stalker Farms creates a haunt attraction experience that offers attendees the chance to delve into a horror entertainment that takes them far beyond the typical Halloween haunt attraction.
+The Stalker Farms haunt tour makes you feel like you are in the middle of a horror movie.

-Carleton Farm Frights in Lake Stevens- enjoy zombie paintball, haunted swamp, zombie farm, and no-haunt dark maze
+•Carleton Farm Frights in Lake Stevens- seasonal; enjoy zombie paintball, haunted swamp, zombie farm, and no-haunt dark maze

-We have so many attractions in Washington, this isn’t even half of them.
+We have so many attractions in Washington, this isn’t even all of them.
 Above is just the popular ones, if you can’t find anything in your area on this list, simply do a google search of your area I’m positive something will show up.
-Have a frightful but safe Halloween!!